 Spending hours outside in the blazing sun can lead to confusion, disorientation, and lack of coordination.
 Employees may find it difficult to focus on their work and react more slowly than usual.
 That can lead to serious injuries, especially if workers use tools or heavy equipment to do their jobs.
 People who work in fields such as construction and agriculture are at particularly high risk.

 Falls can happen in any season, but numbers can rise during the summer when construction projects are in full swing.
 Working in construction is inherently dangerous, and being outside in hot temperatures during the day can affect employees’ coordination, energy level, and ability to concentrate.

 Collisions in Construction Zones

 With construction projects taking place during the summer, accidents in work zones often spike.
 People who are driving and suddenly find themselves in work zones or who aren’t sure which lane to drive in can accidentally strike construction workers.
 Marking construction areas and posting signs telling drivers where to go can prevent collisions.

 You can prevent workplace injuries by making sure that your employees have what they need to stay safe.
 In addition to providing plenty of water and time for breaks, you can issue personal protective equipment and use safety signs to warn workers and others of dangerous conditions.

 You should also have first aid kits on hand at all times.
 1st Aid Supplies sells kits that contain bandages, gauze, over-the-counter medications, and other items that can be used to treat many common workplace injuries.
-Order first aid kits or cabinets today.
+Order first aid kits or cabinets online today.